 nuBASIC is a programming language from the BASIC family distributed under MIT License.

 Ever since starting writing BASIC programs on my Commodore 64 at age of 8 I've always wanted to write a BASIC interpreter.
+Years later, I decided to implement an interpreter as a non-trivial example for a programming course.
+I chose such language exactly fifty years after John G. Kemeny and Thomas E. Kurtz designed it.

 Installation via Chocolatey package manager for Windows